Home Bio Publications Contact Blogs csUnit

 Non-Techie Stuff

 There is a life outside of the IT industry!
 And therefore I contribute to my local community by serving as a sailing instructor for kids at our local sailing club.
 It is fun to work with kids, to see how fast they are to pick up new things, and how easy it is for them to try new things.
 Also, if you start sailing at such a young age (6 to 10 years), it is much easier to become a successful competitor in regattas.
 Auckland is nick-named the "City of Sails".
 So doing something on the water is a logical consequence.
-Also, I am currently working on getting my certification as a Race Officer for Yaching NZ.
-In April 2007 I bought a sailing dinghy for my kids (Optimist) and a sailing dinghy for myself (Topper Topaz Uno Race X).
-In May 2007 I attended a club instructor course, which is the first step as a "career" as an officially certified sailing coach.

 In case you're looking for sailing opportunities in New Zealand, please have a look at the site of Charterlink.

-Last edited: 6/25/2008. © Copyright 2001-2008 by Manfred Lange.
+Last edited: 4/24/2009. © Copyright 2001-2009 by Manfred Lange.
+All rights reserved.